TelegraphCreative/abodu-fed/site/content/pages/index.md

       type: how_its_delivered__list--item
       how_its_delivered__list--item__icon: 2_week_install
       how_its_delivered__list--item__heading: '2-Week Install'
       how_its_delivered__list--item__copy: 'In select cities, Abodu Concierge can get you a permit in a matter of hours instead of months.
-Either way, we''ll be in your backyard for less than 2 weeks, guaranteed.'
+Either way, we''ll be in your backyard for as little as 2 weeks.'
-      '#hidden': true
+      '#hidden': false
     -
       type: how_its_delivered__list--item
       how_its_delivered__list--item__icon: a_better_foundation